ERP Modules: Types, Features, Categories & Examples

 Management Information System (MIS) is a system that provides managers with the information they need to make informed decisions about the operation of their business.
 It typically includes a database, software to generate reports, and tools for data analysis.

-In the past, it was used primarily by large businesses, but the advent of ERP systems has made MIS available to small and medium-sized companies.
+It was used primarily by large businesses in the past, but the advent of ERP systems has made MIS available to small and medium-sized companies.

 It is a powerful tool that can tailor the ERP system to the organization’s needs.